 It is the policy of NTCC to provide reasonable accommodations for qualified individuals who are students with disabilities.
 This College will adhere to all applicable federal, state, and local laws, regulations, and guidelines with respect to providing reasonable accommodations as required to afford equal educational opportunity.
 It is the student's responsibility to request accommodations.
-An appointment can be made with Shanin Garrett, Academic Advisor/Coordinator of Special Populations located in the College Connection.
-She can be reached at sgarrett@ntcc.edu.
-For more information and to obtain a copy of the Request for Accommodations, please refer to the NTCC website - Special Populations.
+An appointment can be made with Katherine Belew, Academic Team Lead Coordinator of Special Populations located in the Student Services.
+The website to receive more information and to obtain a copy of the Request for Accommodations, please refer to the NTCC website - Special Populations as well as contacting them at this email specialpopulations@ntcc.edu or calling (903)434-8104.

-Family Educational Rights And Privacy Act (FERPA):
+Family Educational Rights and Privacy Act (FERPA):